-In the first lines of this piece the speaker begins by telling his reader what happens when he looks into his “glass,” or mirror.
+In the first lines of this piece, the speaker begins by telling his reader what happens when he looks into his “glass,” or mirror.
 It is clear from the first two lines that the most important theme of the text is going to be aging and its physical and mental symptoms.

 When the speaker looks into the mirror he sees an unfamiliar version of himself.
 His skin is “wasting” and stretched thin across his bones.
-It is less the sight of his face that shocks him as the way it does not fit in with his internal age.
+It is less the sight of his face that shocks him like the way it does not fit in with his internal age.
 He speaks out loud to himself, wishing that his heart had shrunk along with his skin.
-Initially this seems like a strange thing to wish for, but it makes sense when considering the limitations of his body.
+Initially, this seems like a strange thing to wish for, but it makes sense when considering the limitations of his body.
 He still feels young inside, but is unable to act on those impulses.
 This creates a tension within his mind and heart that is hard to reconcile.

 For then I, undistrest

 In the next set of four lines, the speaker clearly lays out what it is about his heart that bothers him.
 He knows that if his heart had “grown cold,” with the rest of his body, he would be able to deal with his situation.
 Due to the fact that this is not the case, his “wait” for death is going to be a painful and lonely one.

 He is left to deal with these strong emotions while waiting seemingly “endless[ly]” for the final end to come.
 There is no one in his life to wait with him.
 This is seen through the line “hearts grown cold to me.”
 The world around him has changed too, its warmth has turned its back on him.

 The speaker also adds that in an ideal world, in which he was not plagued by these emotions, he could wait with “equanimity,” or calm and patience.
 Now though, his mind and heart are raging.

 And shakes this fragile frame at eve